humberto-garza/LinkspriteEdisonIRCamera/README.md

 Setting up your Arduino Board
 -------------
 In order to make this code work with your Arduino Breakout Board, you will need to consider several steps:
- - Between the RX and TX of your camera and the Arduino's connect a 10K resistor
- - Power your Camera with a separate Power Source since the Arduino Breakout Limits the Current
+ - Even though you will use your Arduino Board, you will program it using the Linux Terminal
 - The easy way to activate the Serial Port to communicate with the camera is running this Arduino Sketch:
 ```sh
 void setup()
 {